Saoek Sitchefboontham

 Saoek Sitchefboontham (เสาเอก ศิษย์เชฟบุญธรรม) is a Thai Muay Thai fighter.

 Muay thai career

 On November 1, 2019, Saoek fought Eisaku Ogasawara at KNOCK OUT 2019 BREAKING DAWN in his first fight outside of Thailand.
 He won the bout by a second round head kick.

 On February 13, 2020, Saoek won his first major muay thai title, as he captured the Rajadamnern Stadium super bantamweight title with a decision win against Thepthaksin Sor.Sornsing.

 On October 28, 2021, it was announced that Saoek and his brother Saotho had their contracts bought out by Petchyindee.

+On March 30, 2023, Saoek was announced among the three fighters shortlisted for the 2022 Sports Writers Association of Thailand Fighter of the Year award.

+On April 27, 2023 Saoek lost by decision to Diesellek BuildJC.
+The next day he admitted to have been paid to lose the fight, he received a lifetime ban from his gym owner and from the Petchyindee promotion.
+Saoek would not give the identity of the person he took the 200,000 baht bribe from, he also revealed his gambling and kratom drug addiction.